-From May through September, 2019, The Cathedral of Our Lady of the Angels will exhibit thirty-one of my paintings, serigraphs, lithographs, and giclees.
-The exhibit is located in two chapels accessible from the North Ambulatory.
+From May through the end of 2019, The Cathedral of Our Lady of the Angels will exhibit twenty of my serigraphs and giclees.
+The exhibit is located in the Art Chapel, accessible from the North Ambulatory.
 Below, we have prepared a list of the artworks displayed, and some information about each piece.
 If you have any questions about the artworks or the exhibit, you are welcome to contact my studio.

 36" x 24"